daviemakz/risen-js/README.md

 ### Command

+- 400 - Command executed but an error occurred while processing the request.
+- 401 - Command executed but an error occurred while attempting storage operation.
+- 402 - Command executed but an error occurred while attempting to change instances.
 - 500 - Command not executed, transport failure or no data received.
 - 501 - Command not executed, internal redirection failure.
 - 502 - Command not executed, no data received by service.